Wakeley

 Wakeley features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 85.9% of all households, including 46.6% couples with children, 21.9% couples without children, and 16.2% single parent families.
-Non-family households account for the remaining 14.1%, with lone person households at 13.2% and group households comprising 1.2% of the total.
+Family households account for 85.9% of all households, including 46.6% couples with children, 21.9% couples without children, and 16.2% single parent families.
+Non-family households make up the remaining 14.1%, with lone person households at 13.2% and group households comprising 1.2%.
 The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households